 In Brief

 Group cognitive behavioural therapy reduced misophonia symptoms in 37% of participants to below diagnostic threshold (Jager et al., 2021).
-Peer support communities provide social identity, validation, and neurological co-regulation that isolated coping cannot achieve.
+Peer support communities can provide social identity, validation, and shared regulation practice that isolated coping often lacks.

 Misophonia is isolating by nature.
 The very sounds of other people eating, breathing, existing become sources of distress.
 So you withdraw.
 You eat alone.
 You avoid gatherings.
 You stop trying to explain because no one understands.